 What is a vascular neurologist?
 What does a vascular neurologist treat?
-A Vascular Neurologist is a specialist in the diagnosis and treatment of neurological conditions that are caused by problems with blood vessels in the brain and spinal cord.
+A Vascular Neurologist is a specialist in diagnosing and treating neurological conditions caused by problems with blood vessels in the brain and spinal cord.
 Some of the conditions that they commonly treat include:

 - Cerebral aneurysms – A Vascular Neurologist may treat patients with cerebral aneurysms by performing a minimally invasive procedure to repair the damaged blood vessel.

-- Arteriovenous malformations (AVMs) – These are abnormal blood vessels in the brain or spinal cord that can lead to life-threatening complications.
+- Arteriovenous malformations (AVMs) are abnormal brain or spinal cord blood vessels that can lead to life-threatening complications.
 Vascular Neurologists use a range of treatments, including embolization, radiosurgery, and microsurgery, to manage these conditions.

 - Carotid stenosis – This condition involves the narrowing of the carotid artery, which can lead to a stroke.
 Vascular Neurologists may use endarterectomy, stenting, or medication to treat this condition.

 - Other conditions – Vascular Neurologists may also treat patients with conditions such as intracerebral hemorrhage, subarachnoid hemorrhage, and vasculitis.